NorskRegnesentral/shapr/cran-comments.md

 This is a resubmission with the following changes:

+# Revision round 2

+* Revised exported, non-exported and internal functions, adding examples to all non-internal exported functions.
+* Found
+dded to all exported function wh

+# Revision 1

 * Reduced title length
 * Removed examples from unexported functions
 * Changed one unexported function to exported and added test (not requested)